 Skeletal muscle is organized into a beautiful three-dimensional tissue.
 When the organization is disrupted, by injury or by other means, resident muscle stem cells are called to action to repair the damage and restore three-dimensional order.
 Using a histological approach on transgenic animal models, researchers capture a snap shot of the events that occur during tissue repair and the genes that mediate each stage.
-However, to date no one has ever watched skeletal muscle regeneration in real time, so our understanding of the process is really quite limited.
+However, to date, few have watched skeletal muscle regeneration in real time, so our spatiotemporal understanding of the process is really quite limited.
 To overcome this challenge, we develop and characterize three-dimensional models of normal, injured and diseased skeletal muscle tissue.
-In addition to establishing unique platforms to expand fundamental knowledge of muscle stem cell-mediated skeletal muscle regeneration or to support small molecule compound screens, we hope one day to make engineered replacement skeletal muscle a translational reality.
+These platforms are enlisted to expand fundamental knowledge of muscle stem cell-mediated skeletal muscle regeneration and to support compound testing.

 - De novo revertant fiber formation and therapy testing in a 3D culture model of Duchenne muscular dystrophy skeletal muscle.
 Ebrahimi M, Lad H, Fusto A, Tiper Y, Datye A, Nguyen CT, Jacques E, Moyle LA, Nguyen T, Musgrave B, Chavez-Madero C, Bigot A, Chen C, Turner S, Stewart BA, Pegoraro E, Vitiello L, and Gilbert PM.
 Acta Biomaterialia.
 2021 May 20.